OpenOLAT/OpenOLAT-gatling/README.md

 - With 6000 users: 371 queries/s, some errors due to courses with glossaries, avg. < 8.9s, 99% < 25.8s, ramp in 60s, thinks 5s (logout too), 96 db connections, NIO2 with 84 threads
 - With 8000 users: 384 queries/s, some errors due to courses with glossaries, avg. < 13.2s, 99% < 40.1s, ramp in 60s, thinks 5s (logout too), 96 db connections, NIO2 with 84 threads

 2020-05-03: Update to Gatling 3.3.1.
-This change have an implication on test results.
+This change has an implication on test results.
 As Gatling needs more than twice the CPU as earlier, the results of OpenOlat load test are lower.
 The results under are made with the exact same setup as the results above.
 - With 4000 users: 240 queries/s, some errors due to courses with glossaries, avg. < 7.8s, 99% < 33.7s, ramp in 60s, thinks 5s (logout too), 96 db connections, NIO2 with 84 threads